Hong Kong businesses mark Tiananmen anniversary in face of pressures | Law-Order

 Sum Wan-wah, the owner of a small, independent bookshop, said he still sells books such as "35th of May" by Hong Kong playwright Candace Chong, on an elderly couple contending with the killing of their son in the square.
 "A lot of the books related to June 4 are no longer being published or are out of stock," said Sum, who set up a display of Tiananmen-related books and old newspaper clippings in a corner of his "Have a Nice Stay" bookshop.

 "All this makes us try to spend time to preserve books that have disappeared from the public domain."
-Another bookshop owner, Leticia Wong, who also displays Tiananmen-related books and sell the script, said she had been visited many times by government departments over the past week.
+Another bookshop owner, Leticia Wong, who also displays Tiananmen-related books and sells copies of Chong's play, said she had been visited many times by government departments over the past week.

-"No one said the books we sell are illegal, so I assume they're legal," Wong, who runs the Hunter Bookstore.
-The Hong Kong government did not immediately respond to a request for comment.
+"No one said the books we sell are illegal, so I assume they're legal," said Wong, who runs the Hunter Bookstore.
+The Fire Services Department said late on Friday night that "suspected unauthorised building works were noted inside the subject book store and the case was referred to the relevant department for follow-up action."

 Derek Chu, who runs the "AsOne" online retail business, said he tried to organise a film screening on June 4 at a local cinema, but it was cancelled by the cinema.
 Chu pledged to hand out candles instead.